dsouzavijeth/Movie_Recommender_FLASK/README.md

 # Movie_Recommender_FLASK

-This is a Movie Recommendation system which predicts the top 5 movies for a particular movie specified.
+This is a Movie Recommendation system which predicts the top 5 movies which are similar to a particular movie specified.
 The model is then deployed using FLASK.

 The dataset contains 5043 samples and 28 columns.
 For our analysis, only columns  'movie_title', 'genres', 'plot_keywords' are considered.